 Furniture rainwater tanks are a multifunctional addition to your yard that meets outdoor entertainment and water storage needs.
 Not only are they great value (for money and novelty sake), they're also ideal for space conscious homeowners and those looking for a less permanent solution.

 Did you spot the rainwater tank in the photo?
 Yes, that grey lounge is a water tank!
 There is currently only one company that sells these, but they deliver Australia-wide.

 Bladder Water Tanks

-Bladder tanks are made from a flexible membrane which is designed to be hidden away under your house or deck.
-The flexible membrane allows it to be installed in tight places without the need for any major renovations.
-They come in any number of sizes to suit pier spacing and house configuration and there are a number of suppliers available.
+Bladder tanks are made from a flexible membrane that’s designed to be hidden away under your house or deck.
+The flexible membrane allows one to be installed in tight places without the need for any major renovations.
+The flexible but highly durable material inflates as it fills with water.

 Retaining Wall Water Tanks

 Designed to double as an actual retaining wall, this is a newer style of tank and a great way to conceal its presence within a yard.
 Sturdy and versatile, they can be clad with stone, stacked together, or feature a planter box on top for growing plants and herbs.